crypto-matcom/fabric-environment-dev/README.md

 In this directory, you can find an annotated script, network.sh, that stands up a Fabric network using the Docker images on your local machine.

-From inside the test-network directory, run the following command to remove any containers or artifacts from any previous runs:
+From inside the test-network directory, run the following command to down network previous runs:

 ```bash
 ./network.sh down